Super Typhoon Saola Sweeps Towards Southern China Cities

 In Hong Kong, businesses duct-taped glass displays and windows, while shoppers reported that frozen foods and vegetables in supermarkets were cleared out.

-In the low-lying fishing village of Lei Yue Mun -- which is prone to flooding -- water seeped into shops, prompting residents to set up sandbags and board up doors.
+In a low-lying fishing village in Lei Yue Mun district -- which is prone to flooding -- water levels rose and seeped into shops, prompting residents to set up sandbags and board up doors.

 "I hope we can save the tools needed for our business, like the fridge.
 We elevated them so the water wouldn't damage the (electronics)," a restaurant operator surnamed Lee told a local TV station.